Skip Navigation

 The ZZZ Program

-If you are diagnosed with OSA, you can be expected to be treated with positive airway pressure therapy, or PAP, and be fitted with equipment by a Registered Sleep Technologists.
+If diagnosed with OSA, expect treatment with positive airway pressure therapy (PAP) and equipment fitting by a Registered Sleep Technologist.

 Have a Question?